itsaboutcode/flutternotes/dart.md

   - [Async Coding in Dart](#async-coding-in-dart)
 - [Reference](#reference)

-Dart is a Object Oriented programming language which resemables Java.
+- Dart is a Object Oriented programming language which resemables Java.
+- Dart is a single threaded language.

 ## Comments